-If you want to invest other capital, like relational capital or spiritual and emotional capital, the money is just going to pay the costs.
+If you want to invest with other capital, like relational capital or spiritual and emotional capital, the money is just going to pay the monetary costs.

-Earlier this year, my team leaders’ mentors came to visit and they spent a lot of time ministering to us personally and spending time with us and that was a tremendous encouragement and I would in no way view that as a “waste of money”.
+Earlier this year, my leaders’ mentors came to visit and they spent a lot of time ministering to us personally. and spending time with us.
+It was a tremendous encouragement and I would in no way view that as a “waste of money”.
 The investment was in us personally and not monetarily.

 It just depends on what the goals are.
 If it’s to bless and encourage the long-termers, then yes, a personal visit is much more special than a Skype call.
-And, unfortunately, those plane tickets aren’t free, so, there will be a cost in finances.
+And, unfortunately, those plane tickets aren’t free, so, there will be a monetary cost.

 Is a trip going to be a good use of money or a waste?
-It all depends on what the goals are.
+Again, it all depends on what the goals are.